pskfyi/minecraft-outlander-modpack/pack/design.md

 As new biomes add new plants to gather and animals to tame, they create new options for farming, husbandry, and cooking.
 Connects Adventure and Settlement.

+### Expanded Villages

+Villages are both places to uncover and places to call home, bridging Adventure and Settlement.
+They are also key Integration points in the modding scene.